XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 ---
 title: "The Binary Representation of Float Numbers (IEEE 754)"
 author: Xilong Yang
-date: 2019-05-14
+date: 2024-05-14
 ---

 <div class="abstract">

 ### Prelude

-The binary representation of the floating numbers was makes me very confused.
-Here is some note for it.
+The binary representation of the floating numbers was makes me very confused many years ago.
+Here is a introduction to the standard IEEE 754.

 </div>